MENU

 Xà Phìn, Hà Giàng, Vietnam

 GREEN SNOW SHAN is a Vietnamese mountain green tea produced from the leaves of ancient Shan Tuyết tea trees growing in the high mountains of Hà Giang Province.
-Harvested from naturally growing trees, it reflects the distinctive character of the Shan Tuyết variety, known for its thick, silver-covered buds and remarkable depth of flavour.
+Harvested from trees growing with minimal human intervention, it reflects the distinctive character of the Shan Tuyết variety, known for its thick, silver-covered buds and remarkable depth of flavour.
 The cup is fresh, vibrant, and complex, combining elegant floral aromas with a sweet, lingering finish and the distinctive character of ancient mountain tea trees.
 MORE

 GOLD MEDAL at THE GOLDEN LEAF AWARDS